-‘Star Wars: Episode VIII – The Last Jedi’ Trailer – Easter Eggs and Trailer Breakdown
+‘Star Wars: Episode VIII – The Last Jedi’ Trailer, Easter Eggs And Trailer Breakdown

 Through refined Jedi sight.”

 The next shot is a long distance shot of Rey training with a blue lightsaber as Luke looks on from the high ground.
-The moves look like she’s practicing form III, or Soresu, which both Luke and Obi-wan were masters of.
+The moves look like she’s practicing Form III, or Soresu, which both Luke and Obi-wan were masters of.

 After a brief cut, we see land speeders on some sort of terrafoil that are cutting lines of red dust into the air as they charge toward a line of Imperial walkers in the distance.

-The rest of the trailer show Finn still in a coma, Poe and BB-8 running aboard a Rebel ship towards his X-wing, which meets its end in a huge explosion, Rey running with her lightsaber on – pretty sure that’s an even bigger safety violation than running with scissors – and Kylo with his trademark lightsaber.
+The rest of the trailer shows Finn still in a coma, Poe and BB-8 running aboard a Rebel ship toward his X-wing, which meets its end in a huge explosion, Rey running with her lightsaber on — pretty sure that’s an even bigger safety violation than running with scissors — and Kylo with his trademark lightsaber.

 A destroyed building burns in the background as a distraught Rey falls to her knees.
 Captain Phasma marches through the fire of that same ruined building flanked by her elite storm troopers.